cuteB/hex-b/wiki/hex/Board.md

                                         \___/
 ```

 The hexes with x or y values of 10 are just "a" because it looks prettier.
+These are only the playable hexes and there is a boarder around for the end zone.
+For the sake of the game these will be left out of the board.

 > Its Hex Duh.
 If you're doing coordinates the wrong way get out your note pad.